idini/transformation_scd2/README.md

 The `ingest_data` method calls `TableComparer.compare_tables` on the already mentioned tables and checks for new/updated/deleted records on the source table based on the destination table.

 Since the destination table is a DWH table, it should contain technical parameters such as  `TechnicalKEY`, `Date_from`, `Date_to` and `Is_valid`.
-Furthermore, the schema for the source table and destination table should be the same, except for technical fields in the destination table.
+Furthermore, the schema for the source table and destination table should be the same, except for the technical fields in the destination table.

 <p align="center">
 <img src="./docs/images/tables.png" />
 </p>

-The check is performed using a SQL query to delegate computation to the BigQuery engine, excluding non-valid records (`Is_valid = 'no'`) and technical fields from destination table.
+The check is performed using a SQL query to delegate the computation to the BigQuery engine, excluding non-valid records (`Is_valid = 'no'`) and technical fields from the destination table.

  ```
 with src_table as (